-Before we get into this conversation, I want to preface this post with the statement that I am not against presets.
+Before we get into this conversation about Lightroom food photography presets.
+I want to preface this post with the statement that I am not against presets.
 I have presets and I use presets.
 Both made myself and purchased.

-Why Your Photos Still Look…Well, Not Good.
+Lightroom Photography Presets: Why Your Photos Still Look…Well, Not Good.

 It seems like everyone is flogging them.
 It makes me cautious to buy them, as presets aren’t as simple as making a whole bunch of edits and pressing ‘save’, and selling them.

 Global vs local adjustments and not all adjustments should be saved in a preset.
 Learn more about accurate color here, and why you’re doing it wrong.

 Good question.
 There are so many reasons why.
 But the biggest things is that the equipment and light you use will affect your files.
 And the data in those files.